Syncano/website/pages/blog/2015-03-02-introduction-python/index.md

 ```

-The above code first gives variable x a value 4 and then checks to see if x is less than 5.
+The above code first gives variable x a value 4 and then checks to see if x is less than 5\.
 If it is, then the value of x is printed.
 Try changing the value of x to 6 and see what happens.

-<h3 id="toc_11">If, Else conditionals</h3>
+### If, Else conditionals

 Now we know how to check if something is true before executing, which is great!
 But what if we want something to execute if the boolean statement is false?
 Enter the else clause.

 In general: